chef/chef-oss-practices/contributors/guide/pull-requests.md

 # Before You Submit a Pull Request

-This guide is for contributors who already have a pull request to submit or contributors looking for suggestions on how we interact with the larger community.
+This guide is for contributors who already have a pull request to submit, or contributors looking for suggestions on how we interact with the larger community.
 If you're looking for information on setting up your developer environment and creating code to contribute to a specific project, we would suggest viewing that projects CONTRIBUTING.md file.

 First time contributors should head to the [Contributor Guide](README.md) to get started.